aws-samples/sample-aws-modernization-with-servicenow/content/3_ServiceNow-Setup/_index.md

 We’ll follow these 9 steps:

-1. **Phase 1** – Review the knowledge base and gather categories for the Now LLM to use when classifying KCS KB article text.
+1. **Phase 1** – Review the knowledge base and gather categories for the Now LLM to use when classifying Knowledge KB article text.
-2. **Phase 2** – Identify and review a specific KCS KB article to use as a test record.
+2. **Phase 2** – Identify and review a specific Knowledge KB article to use as a test record.
 3. **Phase 3** – Build a Subflow to gather category data automatically.
 4. **Phase 4** – Create the custom skill using NASK.
 5. **Phase 5** – Test the custom skill.
 6. **Phase 6** – Deploy the custom skill.
 7. **Phase 7** – Activate the custom skill.
-8. **Phase 8** – Run the skill on a single KCS KB article.
+8. **Phase 8** – Run the skill on a single Knowledge KB article.
-9. **Phase 9** – Run the skill on a list of KCS KB articles.
+9. **Phase 9** – Run the skill on a list of Knowledge KB articles.

 ---